-The sample preparation subsystem 16 includes one or more 50 tools suitable for preparing the gathered sample for analysis.
-The sample preparation subsystem 16 is arranged to effectively agitate the sample to ensure homogeneous sample prior to transfer to the sample collection subsystem 18.
-The sample preparation may be performed such as by manual shaking, 55 automated shaking, using a laboratory mixer, magnetic stirring, ultrasonic mixing or a combination thereof.
-An example of a suitable automated shaker is the Model 94605 shaker made available by Central Pneumatic Paint Shaker of Camarillo, Calif.
-An example of a suitable laboratory mixer is the 60 Stirring Hotplate made available by Cole Parmer Thermo Scientific of Vernon Hills, Ill.
+The sample preparation subsystem 16 includes one or more tools suitable for preparing the gathered sample for analysis.
+The sample preparation subsystem 16 is arranged to effec- 45 tively agitate the sample to ensure a homogeneous sample prior to transfer to the sample collection subsystem 18.
+The sample preparation may be performed such as by manual shaking, automated shaking, using a laboratory mixer, magnetic stirring, ultrasonic mixing or a combination thereof.
+50 Heat may be useful to aid sample homogenization, either prior to or during the agitation step.
+The addition of metal oxide particulate in the size range 0.5 micron to 100 micron may aid homogenization when added to the sample collection subsystem at the time of fluid sample collection or just prior 55 to agitation.
+Such particulate should not be in sufficient concentration or of such composition so as to interfere with the analysis of the fluid sample for the analyte of interest.
+Shaking the sample horizontally has been found to be particularly effective in agitating a sample comprising one or more hydro- 60 carbons and water.
+This shaking may be performed on the sampling device 12 (e.g. 1 liter bottle) containing the sample.
+An example of a commercially available horizontal shaker that may be used is an Excella E1 platform shaker sold by New Brunswick Scientific Co., Inc. Other suitable automated 65 shakers include the Model 94605 shaker sold by Central Pneumatic Paint Shaker of Camarillo, Ca. and the Stirring

+Hotplate sold by Cole Parmer Thermo Scientific of Vernon Hills, Ill.
 An example of a suitable ultrasonic mixer, which breaks up particles, is the IKA Ultra-TulTax T-18 Homogenizer made available by Daigger of Vernon Hills, Ill.
 The sample preparation subsystem 16 selected may be operated based on suitable time and technique characteristics that ensure homogenization of the sample.
 The sample preparation subsystem 16 may be selected for suitability in an automated operation of a portion or all of the analysis system.

-The sample collection subsystem 18 is used to remove a selectable volume of the fluid under analysis from the sampling device 12 for transfer to the analyte retention device 26.
+The sample collection subsystem 18 is used to remove a selectable volume of the fluid under analysis from the sampling device 12, or optionally used to directly retrieve the fluid sample to be analyzed, for transfer to the analyte retention device 26.
 It is selected to have at least the following characteristics.
 It must be able to effectively draw, house, and deliver sample under test.
 It could be traceable to a delivery accuracy standard, such as NIST and/or ISO manufacturing standards.
 It should effectively handle wide pressure range and positive pressures.
 It is selected so that it does not introduce oil, grease, other any other analyte interferents.
 It is preferably disposable and/or retained in sterile sealed containment, but need not be.
 It is a closed system so as to eliminate or minimize the possibility of introducing external contamination into the analysis process.
 It could have a standardized coupling interface, such as a standard connection, for example, a LUER interface.
 The sample collection subsystem 18 is inert and made of a material that is non-extractable; that is, a material that will not leach into the fluid stream during the analysis method process.